Ajam of Bahrain: Third generation (1950s–1970s)

 During Bahrain's political strife in the 1950s, many Gulf Iranians began accepting Bahraini citizenship, as well as citizenship in the United Arab Emirates.
 Some segments of the community reportedly severed ties with their country of origin.

-Between 1950s-1960s, Arab Nationalism was advocated by Gamal Abdel Naser, as means of fighting colonialism.
+Between 1950s–1960s, Arab nationalism was advocated by Gamal Abdel Naser, as means of fighting colonialism.

 The increasing sense of Arab identity led to inter-sectarian Arab gatherings, driven by Hawala merchants whose education and experiences abroad had introduced them to the ideas of pan-Arabism and nationalism.

 The mid-1950s uprising and the labour protests of the mid-1960s linked Bahrain's destiny to the rise of Arab nationalism, led by Egyptian President Gamal Abdel Nasser.
 A significant achievement of the nationalist movement was the removal of Charles Belgrave, who had come to symbolize unwelcome Western colonial interference in the affairs of an Arab nation.

+In 1950, the Bahrain Hotel was opened by Sheikh Abdul Noor Al-Bastaki, known for establishing the first hotel in Bahrain.
+Locals still refer to it as "Abdul Noor’s Hotel", and its construction had started in the 1920s.

 On 12 November 1957, Iran declared Bahrain a province, with two parliamentary seats dedicated to it (in the early 1900s, one parliamentary seat was reserved for Bahrain).
 A year later, in 1958, Sheikh Salman bin Hamad Al Khalifa (ruler of Bahrain) pledged allegiance to Iran.

 In the 1960s, the Shah turned his focus to southern Iran.
 He initiated road and port construction projects in the region to generate employment and established Persian language schools and hospitals both within Iran and in the Persian Gulf Arab States to strengthen ties between Iranian expatriates and their homeland.
 Additionally, the Shah significantly expanded Iran's military and weapons arsenal, emphasizing military service as a means of contributing to the state and demonstrating good citizenship.